-Part II: The Brouhaha over Rebates and the Gross-to-Net Price Disparity
+Part II: The Brouhaha over Rebates and the Gross-to-Net Price Disparity16

 Over the past few years, observers have noted not only the rise in drug list prices but also the growing disparity between gross and net prices for pharmaceutical products.
-As a percent of drug price growth, rebates accounted for only 6-9% during 2011-2012 but then accounted for 57-77% during 2013-2015.
-The disparity has continued.
-More recent data published by IQVIA show that between 2015-2018 branded drug invoice price grew between 5.5% and 11.2%, while branded drug net price grew between 0.3% and 2.9%; between 2018-2021, branded drug invoice price grew only modestly (-2.9% to +1.7%).
-The latter data indicate that net brand prices are growing less than the annual average growth in the consumer price index, and that manufacturer rebates are partly responsible.
-Some health economists argue that rebates roughly constitute the difference between list price and net price.
+As a percent of drug price growth, rebates accounted for only 6-9% during 2011-2012 but then accounted for 57-77% during 2013-2015.17 The disparity has continued.
+More recent data published by IQVIA show that between 2015-2018 branded drug invoice price grew between 5.5% and 11.2%, while branded drug net price grew between 0.3% and 2.9%; between 2018-2021, branded drug invoice price grew between 4.3% and 6.6%, while net price either fell or grew only modestly (-2.9% to +1.7%).18 The latter data indicate that net brand prices are growing less than the annual average growth in the consumer price index, and that manufacturer rebates are partly responsible.
+Some health economists argue that rebates roughly constitute the difference between list price and net price.19